 College Scholarship Program

 A college degree is worth 70 to 80% more than a high school diploma, earning the graduate more than $1,000,000 more over a lifetime in the workforce.
 A well educated workforce is key to a bright future.
 More and more students have come to rely on privately funded scholarships to make their educational dreams come true.
 Boys & Girls Clubs of Delaware is proud to offer several scholarship opportunities to Club members.
-Youth interested in applying can download the 2018 Scholarship Application and return the completed application to Heather Pletcher.
+Youth interested in applying can download the 2019 Scholarship Application and return the completed application to Susan Moore.

 Those youth already receiving scholarships and looking to renew for 2018 should complete the 2018 Scholarship Renewal Application.